Kong/kong/DEVELOPER.md

 [Pongo](https://github.com/Kong/kong-pongo) is another CLI like Gojira, but specific for plugin development.
 It is docker-compose based and will create local test environments including all dependencies.
-Core features are running tests, integrated linter, config initialization, CI support, and custom dependencies.
+It's core features are running tests, integrated linter, config initialization, CI support, and custom dependencies.